Solar Water Pumps in Gujarat

-Located in Kutch region of Gujarat, the project aims to install solar PV systems for operating the water pumps used by salt farmers.
+Located in the Kutch region of Gujarat, the project aims to install solar PV systems for operating the water pumps used by salt farmers.
 The ‘Agariyas’ or salt farmers of the Rann of Kutch produce more than 75% of India’s salt.
-A crucial part of the salt farming process is the pumping of the brine from surface or underground sources into the salt pans; farmers generally use diesel for operating the pump.
-A salt farmer spends nearly a lakh rupees annually, a significant portion of his earning, for procuring diesel.
-In this context, solar pumping has been identified as a desirable technological solution.
-The project involves the installation of solar panels that power the motor to pump water into the salt pans which is then left to evaporate, leaving behind salt deposits.
+A crucial part of the salt farming process is the pumping of the brine from surface or underground sources into the salt pans; farmers generally use diesel for operating the pump which is expensive and unsustainable.
 Solar-based solutions provide reliable, cost-effective and environmentally sustainable energy for decentralised and informal sectors.
 When deployed, the benefits include improved livelihoods with increased productivity and incomes, increased social welfare and reduced spending on fossil fuel subsidies and centralized infrastructure.

 Background of Project

 The project aims to install solar PV systems for operating the water pumps used by salt farmers, in their salt farms.
-The farmers generally use diesel for pumping out water/ brine into the salt pans.
 With the installation of the solar PV systems, the majority of the diesel usage is replaced by a renewable energy source.
 So far, more than 1000 such installations have been made in the salt pans.
 A unique feature of this project is that a majority of the salt farmers are women who gain energy independence through the project.

-The project supports women working in unorganised sectors to become more self-reliant and empower them to achieve better income security, food security and social security.
-This is achieved by capacity-building, leadership and confidence building measures.
+The project supports women working in unorganized sectors to become more self-reliant and empower them to achieve better income security, food security and social security.
+This is achieved by capacity-building, leadership and confidence-building measures.
 Beneficiaries of the project can save considerably by using the solar PV operated pumps.
 This is a positive step towards a better livelihood.